MattArnold/matt-arnold.com/src/blog/2006-09-05-compliment-from-pnh.md

 original_url: 'https://nemorathwald.dreamwidth.org/140379.html'
 userpic: ../userpics/_.jpg
 ---
 In the comments to Scalzi's blog entry about the Hugo award victory of "Spin" by Robert Charles Wilson, [Patrick Nielsen Hayden says he wants to have my children.](http://www.scalzi.com/whatever/004433.html#comments) This is the most... interesting compliment I've ever received.
-Thanks, !
+Thanks, pnh!
 Regrettably, you may not bear my offspring, nor can you.
 But I'll settle instead if you will consent to letting me schedule you on panels at [Penguicon](http://www.penguicon.org) with Scalzi, Nick Sagan, Elizabeth Bear, Sarah Monette and Sarah Zettel!
 The opinion he approved of was as follows.

 * * *